wazuh/wazuh-documentation/source/user-manual/registering/api/api-register-linux-unix.rst

 Linux and UNIX hosts
 ====================

-Open a session in your Linux/Unix agent host as root user and follow these steps:
+Open a session in your Linux/Unix agent host as a root user and follow these steps:

 1. Add the Wazuh agent to the Wazuh manager using following template: